20% off your first purchase with code: SHOP24

 • Often takes up the least amount of floor space

-• Not ideal for test-taking or individual work
+• Not ideal for test-taking or independent work

-• Impossible for all students to face the teacher at once
+• Impossible for all students to face the teacher at the same time

 • Can be difficult to create heterogenous table groups that all get along

-• Harder to move student to a new seat if necessary
+• Harder to move a student to a new seat if necessary

-This is similar to a semi circular arrangement.
-Student desks are set up in a U shape, all facing the same direction.
+A horseshoe desk arrangement is similar to a semi circular design.
+Student desks are set up in a U shaped arrangement, all facing the same direction.
 It is typically used with individual desks, but it is possible to use long tables on each side on the U instead.

-• Allows teacher to be center-stage or move from student to student
+• Allows the teacher to be center-stage or move from student to student

 • Encourages discussions and collaboration between partners or those directly across

-• Can be used with tables if necessary
+• Can be used with long tables instead of desks

 • All students can easily see the front